yamangit/Kubernetes/README.md

 ### This repository contains Bash and Ansible scripts for installing and configuring a Kubernetes cluster.
 #### Usage
 To use the scripts in this repository, follow these steps:
-1. Clone the repository to your local machine using the following command:
+1. Clone the repository to your Ansible controller (local machine) and to all the nodes in the cluster using the following command:
    ```sh
    sudo git clone https://github.com/PrabhatNew/Kubernetes.git
    ```